Founders and Advisors at The Book Truck

 A former bookseller, librarian, and education advocate, Elizabeth founded The Book Truck in 2011 in response to a lack of literacy outreach programming for teenagers.
 She joined forces with renowned author Cornelia Funke in 2012.
 Since its inception, The Book Truck has given away thousands of books to youth and young adults.

 Cornelia Funke has written bestsellers such as The Thief Lord and Inkheart Trilogy.
 She has also written beloved picture books such as The Princess Knight.
 Amongst the many awards and honors Ms. Funke has earned is being named one of Time Magazine’s 100 Most Influential People of 2005.

-Adam Frankel is the librarian at Los Angeles Center for Enriched Studies (LACES), ranked the #1 high school in LA.
+Adam Frankel is the librarian at Palms Middle School and previously worked at LACES, ranked the #1 high school in LA.
 Also, he has been a teacher at other LAUSD schools including McAlister, a high school for pregnant and parenting teens.
 In addition to his MLIS (Master of Library and Information Science), he has an MA in Educational Administration and an MA in International Studies.